-Dr. Venerable has also conducted extensive research in systems science, African American affairs and genealogy
+Dr. Venerable has also conducted extensive research in systems science, African American cultural heritage, and genealogy

 TYRONE, GA, May 13, 2020 Grant Delbert Venerable II, PhD, has participated in The Star Treatment, a prestigious video series hosted by renowned lawyer and television personality, Star Jones.
 This premier video series is extremely limited — Marquis Who’s Who qualifies 500 listees on an annual basis for this elite service.
 Backed by a storied career in media that spans more than two decades, Star works closely with Marquis listees to assist with networking goals and commemorative efforts that can be shared with a worldwide audience.